Hephzibah Menuhin: London

 In Sydney, Hephzibah Menuhin met and became involved with Richard Hauser, an Austrian Quaker sociologist and social commentator who had moved to Sydney with his family, then wife Ruth Hauser, and their daughter Eva.
 Hephzibah divorced her husband and married Hauser in Sydney in 1955.
-Two years later Menuhin and Hauser moved to London with their daughter, Clara Menuhin-Hauser, where they fostered Michael Alexander Morgan, a boy of mixed Welsh and Nigerian background and who grew up with Clara.
+Two years later Menuhin and Hauser moved to London with their daughter, Clara Menuhin-Hauser, where they fostered Michael Alexander Morgan, a boy of mixed Welsh and Nigerian background, who grew up with Clara.

 They founded the Institute for Human Rights and Responsibilities, and the Centre for Group Studies, and later moved to Friends Hall, a Quaker settlement house in Bethnal Green, in the East End of London.
 They later ran a Human Rights refuge from their house at 16 Ponsonby Place in Pimlico.
 This also became the base for The Institute for Social Research, which Sir Richard Hauser ran until his death.
 They worked on small-steps conciliation and attempted to help minorities all over the world, and she was a passionate supporter of women's and children's rights.

 In 1977 Hephzibah Menuhin became the President of the British chapter of the Women's International League for Peace and Freedom.
 Hephzibah and Richard Hauser wrote "The Fraternal Society" (Bodley Head) together.

 In 1962 she and Yehudi toured Australia.
 She toured with Yehudi and the Menuhin Festival Orchestra: the United States and Canada in 1967, and Australia in 1970 and 1975.
 In 1977 she was a member of the judges' panel for the first Sydney International Piano Competition.
 In Melbourne that year she played at a concert at which her son, Dr Marston Nicholas, made his public debut as a cellist.

 In 1979 Hephzibah Menuhin made her last Australian concert appearances, playing with Yehudi and the Sydney String Quartet.
 She appeared with her brother for the last time at the Royal Festival Hall in London in November 1979.